 Explore UAB

 I am delighted to welcome you to the website of the UAB Division of Infectious Disease.
 Our division provides a dynamic academic environment for interdisciplinary research, education and clinical care.
-Our Division has a long history of providing a spectrum of clinical care in infectious diseases at our three main inpatient facilities (UAB Hospital, UAB Highlands and the Birmingham VA Medical Center) and outpatient clinics focusing on a variety of ID areas (hiv, hepatitis, travel medicine, general ID, PREP, vaginitis etc).
+Our Division has a long history of providing a spectrum of clinical care in infectious diseases at our three main inpatient facilities (UAB Hospital, UAB Highlands and the Birmingham VA Medical Center) and outpatient clinics focusing on a variety of ID areas (HIV, viral hepatitis, travel medicine, general ID, PREP, vaginitis etc).

-We also have an actively growing outpatient antibiotic therapy (OPAT) program, strong interest in outcomes research, and a robust program in infection prevention and antimicrobial stewardship.
 Our clinical activities facilitate our involvement in education of medical students, residents, and fellows at UAB.
-Our faculty have a very strong educational presence both in the UAB Heersink School of Medicine through attending on the Tinsley Harrison General Medicine Service and on our consult services.
+Our faculty have a very strong educational presence with leadership positions in the UAB Heersink School of Medicine and extensive attending time on the Tinsley Harrison General Medicine Service, Birmingham VA Medical Center, and on our consult services.

 Global health research, education, and service are important elements of the UAB infectious disease division’s work.
 Our faculty collaborate with partners across Central and South America and sub-Saharan Africa.
 We have particularly robust, longitudinal and productive partnerships in Cameroon, Kenya, Uganda, Zambia, South Africa, Panama, and Peru.
 The Division hosts the Gorgas Courses in Clinical Tropical Medicine at the Alexander von Humboldt Tropical Medicine Institute in Lima, Peru, next to the Tropical Diseases Unit of the Cayetano Heredia Hospital, the major tropical diseases referral center for Peru.
 For trainees interested in investigative tropical or global medicine, this internationally renowned course is essential.
 Course objectives are to train providers in Tropical Medicine in a multicultural educational program with international experts in the field, to expose students to a broad spectrum of tropical diseases and provide them with the foundational clinical knowledge and skills needed to recognize, diagnose, treat and prevent the most relevant tropical diseases, and to create a network of experts committed to improving healthcare services for underserved populations globally.